notadeejay/rbc-training/data/Week 3 Day 2/06__Add Media Queries__Exercise.md

 uuid: c227e89a-8a15-4704-93d4-42b4bb24b1d2
 ---

-### Tasks
+## Tasks

-- [ ] Add a media query and styles to when you view your resume page on a smaller screen, all of the link tags in your nav bar are still visible
+- [ ] Add styles so that when you view your resume page on a smaller screen, all of the link tags in your Nav Bar are still visible
-- [ ] Add styles so on a smaller screen size your picture sits below your name and occupation
+- [ ] Add styles so that on a smaller screen size, your picture sits below your name and occupation
-- [ ] Add styles to make sure the content in your **Experience** section is not squished on smaller screen sizes
+- [ ] Add styles so that the content in your **Experience** section is not squished on smaller screen sizes
-- [ ] Add styles to make sure the content in your **Skills** section looks great on smaller screen sizes
+- [ ] Add styles so that the content in your **Skills** section looks great on smaller screen sizes
-- [ ] Add styles to make sure the content in your **Footer** section looks great on smaller screen sizes
+- [ ] Add styles so that the content in your **Footer** section looks great on smaller screen sizes

-### Tips and Tricks
+## Tips and Tricks

-To fix these responsive issues, you might find these properties helpful
+To fix these responsive issues, you might find these properties helpful.

 ### order

-Property applied to flex items, the default order is 0.
+Property applied to flex items.
+The default order is 0.
 Elements with a higher order number appear later in the collection.

 ```html
   <div class="parent">